 In this scenario, the business has the same ordering and fulfillment plan we described above with a 90-day lead time, and they are accepting backorders from their customers — the only difference is the payment terms have changed with their supplier.

 Instead of paying for their order partially upfront and the rest as it ships, the business has negotiated to pay the initial portion of their order 30 days later (net 30) and the rest 60 days later (net 60).

 As these payments shift on the timeline, the cash flows into the business before it ever flows out.
 And as the product is received in the business’s warehouses, sales are expected to increase at a faster rate, cementing the business’s standing as cash flow positive.

 When DTC brands combine payment terms with selling on backorder, they can accept cash for every purchase in advance.
 Essentially, they are never cash flow negative – what they aim for is a negative CCC.
-If they ever do have to put money down out of pocket, it would only be a small amount which would be recuperated very quickly.
+If they ever do have to put money down out of pocket, it would only be a small amount which it could recuperate very quickly.

 Regardless of the payment terms, DTC brands can flip the cash conversion cycle and help fund their inventory by selling their products on backorder.

 In the first, more typical scenario, the funding needed to stay cash flow positive is greatest.
-By selling on backorder, the funding needed is reduced.
-And in the last scenario, nearly no funding is required to stay cash flow positive.
+By selling on backorder, you reduce the funding needed to stay cashflow positive.
+And in the last scenario, you need nearly no funding to stay cash flow positive.

 By flipping the cash conversion cycle through supplier payment terms and selling to customers on backorder, the working capital needed to fund business projects shrinks significantly.